Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

  2. The two TCP entities agree to a connection.
  3. Each IP datagram is forwarded through networks and routers to the destination system.
  4. Each cell is forwarded through the ATM network
+ 5. <mark style="background: #FF5582A6;">Peer-to-Peer dialogue.</mark> The router will pass this datagram onto another router or to destination system.

 <mark style="background: #FF5582A6;">Operation of TCP/IP Router and Receiver:</mark>
 ![](https://i.imgur.com/21zWJiZ.png)